-To analyze the local labor market effects of plant closures, I use wage and employment data from the U.S. Bureau of Labor Statistics (BLS).
 The Quarterly Census of Employment and Wages (QCEW) collects quarterly county-level employment and wage data as reported by employers.
 I use the wages per employee and number of persons employed, disaggregated by county and industry.
 The wages include total compensation, bonuses, stock options, severance payments, the cash value of meals and lodging, tips, and other gratuities.
 I annualize these wages to ease interpretation.
 The Local Area Unemployment Statistics (LAUS) aggregate data from state-level workforce agencies.
 They include monthly information on the number of unemployed individuals for every U.S. county.

-To identify counties similar to the counties affected by plant closures, I construct a matched control group based on relevant county characteristics that are not outcome variables.
+To identify counties similar to the counties affected by plant closures or employment increases at existing plants, I construct a matched control group based on relevant county characteristics that are not outcome variables.
 I use annual QCEW data for 2003-2006 on the county-level industry composition of employment, decomposed into 21 industries.
 I also use information on county-level age structure, racial composition, and educational attainment.
 These data are not available at annual frequency, which is why I use the 2005-2009 average from the 2009 ACS.